AdventHealth Porter

-AdventHealth Porter is a non-profit hospital in Denver owned by AdventHealth.
+Portercare Adventist Health System (doing business as AdventHealth Porter) is a non-profit hospital in Denver owned by AdventHealth.
+The medical facility is a tertiary, psychiatric hospital, and teaching hospital that has multiple specialties.
 In 2014, the hospital was designated a Level III trauma center by the Colorado Department of Public Health and Environment.
 In 2018, the hospital had a sterilization breach and was sued by 3,000 people.
 It settled the lawsuits for $6.5 million.